Skip to content

 WTM London (November).
 The World Travel Market.
 Trade show with strong UK and European participation.

-The cost of attending these events properly (stand, travel, accommodations, hospitality) runs £15,000 to £100,000 per event depending on scale.
+Attending these events properly (stand, travel, accommodations, hospitality) costs £15,000 to £100,000 per event, depending on scale.
 The investment is justified for venues with significant international booking expectations.

 What to avoid